undfined2/DigIO-request-analyser/readme.md

 * the name of at least one log file (such as the sample file located in the resources folder: sample-data/programming-task-example-data.log) as an argument, or multiple arguments referring to multiple files.
 * The program requires an argument and will throw an exception if one is not thrown.
 * It will also log an error:
-  * if an argument is passed without .log,
+  * if an argument is passed without .log, or
-  * if the file cannot be parsed, or
   * if the file is missing

+## Out of scope
+Based on time constraints:
+* I did not handle failure to parse file, or missing files.
+* I also did not test the file reader class
+* Finally, I did not perform integration testing or any BDD to verify the full application works